Bucky24/react-canvas/README.md

 Text does not perform well with small zoom levels.

 *Important:* When using `maxZoom`, render all children of the CompoundElement as if that zoom was in effect.
 IE if a `Rect` is normally from (50,50) to (100,100), and your `maxZoom` is 2, render it from (100,100) to (200,200).
 The `CompoundElement` will take care of ensuring it draws the correct size.

+Sometimes it becomes important to only zoom a portion of the image.
+For example, let's say you have a frame starting at (100, 100), and a rectangle at (125, 125) inside that frame.
+If you only want to zoom what is inside that frame, you don't want to have the zoom apply to the entire 125 of the rectangle's position, as that could cause it to move more than expected.
+That is what `zoomXOff` and `zoomYOff` are for.
+In this case you would set them to the coordinates of the frame, and only the last 25 of the rectangle would be subject to the zoom.

 ##### Example